Nasopharyngeal (Upper Throat) Cancer: Staging and Treatment

 Surgery

 The type of surgery you have depends on where your tumor is, the stage, and your overall health.
-Surgery for head and neck cancer can be quite challenging, including removal of tissue and bone and the use of plastic surgery to rebuild facial features to improve how they work and look.
+Surgery for head and neck cancer can be challenging, including the removal of tissue and bone and the use of plastic surgery to rebuild facial features to improve how they work and look.
 The surgery used most often for nasopharyngeal cancer is called an endoscopic nasopharyngectomy.
 A flexible scope with a camera and long, thin tools go in through the nostrils to the nasal cavity to remove as much of the tumor as possible.

 Talk with your care team about surgical options you have, any concerns about your body image and function, what you will need to do to heal after surgery, and side effects that you may have.